larshappel/HandyBackend/Readme.md

 C# Handy Backend is a .NET ASP Core Backend for the Handy application.
 It picks up API requests and stores deliveryRecords in the database.

+The important endpoint we're using is "delivery", it's implemented in the ProductsController

 ## Useful commands

 `scp -r xerographixoffice@192.168.10.247:Projects/Dotnet/HandyBackend/publish .`